ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

 The different types of asserts are,

-- General purpose asserts, i.e. the static methods in `Assert`,
+- General purpose asserts, i.e. the static methods in the `Assert` class.
+Examples include,
+  - check result = and != expected value for built in types such as ints, floats, doubles, bool, string etc.
-- Specialised string asserts, i.e. the static methods in `StringAssert`,
+- Specialised string asserts, i.e. the static methods in `StringAssert`.
+Examples include
+  - `StartsWith`, `EndsWith`, `Contains`,
+  - `Matches` for regular expression matches
-- Specialised collection asserts, i.e. the static methods in `CollectionAssert`
+- Specialised collection asserts, i.e. the static methods in `CollectionAssert`.
+Examples include,
+  - `Contains`, `AreEqual`, `AllItemsAreUnique`
+- Other assertions including,
+  - exceptions are thrown,
+  - objects are of the specificed type,
-- Exception, type, and reference asserts
+  - object reference
 - Custom asserts

 ## Controlling and customising test execution